What’s so great about Miyawaki forests?

-Did you know that native forests grown using the Miyawaki method can be planted in spaces as small as 3m²?
-These forests mature up to ten times faster than traditional reforestation methods, require no maintenance within their first two to three years, and have biodiversity levels up to 18 times greater than traditional planting methods.
+Did you know that native pocket forests grown using the Miyawaki method can be planted in spaces as small as 3m²?
+These forests mature up to ten times faster than traditional reforestation methods, require little to no maintenance after two to three years, and, in some cases, have been found to have biodiversity levels up to 18 to 100 times greater than traditional planting methods.
+The key ingredient to their success is community involvement, which is why, at Carbon Positive Australia, we call these Community Pocket Forests.
 Keep reading to learn more about the magic of Miyawaki forests and how Carbon Positive Australia is helping to bring them to life.

-The Miyawaki method of afforestation was developed by Professor Akira Miyawaki, a Japanese botanist and forest ecologist.
-This method involves careful species selection, specific soil preparation, very dense planting, a high diversity of species planted, and the key ingredient of community involvement.
+Professor Akira Miyawaki, a Japanese botanist and forest ecologist, developed the Miyawaki method of afforestation.
+This method involves careful species selection, specific soil preparation, very dense planting, a high diversity of species planted, and community involvement, which is the key ingredient in making these projects work.

 Miyawaki forests are ideal for urban environments because they create dense, biodiverse mini forests even on very small sites.
-These ‘pocket’ forests contribute to local health and wellbeing, reduce urban temperatures, and can help mitigate the impacts of climate chang
+These ‘pocket’ forests are perfect for revitalising underutilised urban spaces, enhancing urban biodiversity, reducing urban heat, and mitigating the effects of climate change.

-Native forests grown using the Miyawaki method have the following advantages:
+Native pocket forests grown using the Miyawaki method have the following advantages:

-• They can be planted in a space as small as 3m2;
+• Usually the size of a small tennis court, however, can be planted in a space as small as 3m2;

-• They mature up to 10 times faster than traditional reforestation methods;
+• Mature up to 10 times faster than traditional reforestation methods;

-• They require no maintenance within their first two to three years;
+• Require no maintenance within their first two to three years.

 When you think of your urban environment, what comes to mind?
 Concrete and bitumen, right?
-Both of these materials absorb the sun’s heat during the day and release it at night, leading to higher temperatures in unshaded local areas.
-This, in turn, creates heat spots, which are areas of high intensity.
+These materials absorb the sun’s heat during the day and release it at night, leading to higher temperatures in unshaded local areas.
+This, in turn, creates heat spots, which are areas of high heat intensity, creating what we call the urban heat island effect.
 Not so great, particularly during our Australian summers.

-Dr Thomas Longden from the Crawford School of Public Policy at ANU, found that there were over 36,000 deaths in Australia associated with extreme heat between 2006 and 20171.
+Dr Thomas Longden from the Crawford School of Public Policy at ANU found that over 36,000 deaths in Australia were associated with extreme heat between 2006 and 2017[1].
 This is vastly more than all other natural disasters combined during the same period.

-Urban residential zones that lack tree cover tend to be lower income areas where people may lack access to air conditioning.
-Heat stress impacts those who may already be vulnerable and can exacerbate existing health conditions such as diabetes, kidney disease and heart disease.
+Urban residential zones that lack tree cover tend to be found in lower-income areas where people may lack access to air conditioning.
+Heat stress impacts those who may already be vulnerable and can exacerbate existing health conditions such as diabetes, kidney disease, and heart disease.
 Older people are particularly impacted.
 Those on higher incomes or who live in leafy suburbs have more resilience to urban heat because they either live in cooler areas or have greater access to cooling.
 This means that urban heat is not only an environmental and health issue, it’s also an equity issue.

 When impervious surfaces like concrete and bitumen are shaded by trees, they absorb less heat, reducing the heat island effect.
-In fact, shaded surfaces may be as much as 11–25°C cooler than peak temperatures of unshaded surfaces around them, which has a significant impact on the liveability of local environments2.
+In fact, shaded surfaces may be as much as 11–25°C cooler than peak temperatures of unshaded surfaces around them, which significantly impacts the liveability of local environments[2].

 Why are trees so important?